andywhardy/haskell-gae/README.md

 haskell-gae is an example project to demonstrate the use of Haskell to create a REST API hosted on Google Cloud Platform as a Google App Engine component.

-## Prequisites
+## Prerequisites

 To run locally you must have Haskell and Stack installed on your operating system.
 To upload to GCP you need to have editor writes to a GCP project and have the gcloud tool installed and available on your OS path.

-For further information on intalling Haskell or Stack for your OS please see:
+For further information on installing Haskell or Stack for your OS please see:

 https://www.haskell.org/platform/
 http://docs.haskellstack.org/en/stable/README.html